Prateekrajput9/Prateekrajput9/README.md

-EE Student at IIT Indore | Incoming R&D Intern at Samsung
+EE Student at IIT Indore |